Policies and procedures

 Whenever a student's enrollment changes to less than half time, the student withdraws completely, or if a student takes a leave of absence, he or she must notify the lender or holder of any loans.
 Student borrowers of federal or university loans must also satisfy exit loan counseling requirements.

-It is also the student's responsibility upon withdrawal from all classes to notify the cashier and residential life if the student has charges from these offices on his or her student account.
+It is also the student's responsibility upon withdrawal from all classes to notify the student financial services and residential life offices if the student has charges from these offices on his or her student account.
 Withdrawn students may be entitled to a prorated cancellation of charges from these offices.

 Title IV federal financial aid